HoboChen/hoboreadpapers/distributed-system/00-google-5.md

 1. maximize data reliability and availability
 1. maximize network bandwidth utilization

+For both, it is not enough to spread replicas across machines.

 ### Create, Re-replication, Rebalancing

+Chunk replicas are created for three reasons:

+1. chunk creation
+1. re-replication
+1. rebalancing

 ### Garbage Collection

+After a file is deleted, GFS does not immediately reclaim the available physical storage which is more dependable and simpler.

 ### Stale Replica Detection

+The master maintains a *chunk version number* to distinguish the up-to-date and stale replicas.

 ## Fault Tolerance and Diagnosis